Paying to sleep sucks.

 - If you prefer staying with a female / male, set the filter accordingly.

 - Before getting in touch with someone, I also check their response rate.
-If they have a response rate of 43%, I know there’s a good chance they might not answer.
+If they have a response rate of 28%, I know there’s a good chance they might not answer.
 This doesn’t keep me from sending them a request.
-It just means that I’ll contact different hosts to increase my chances of finding a host.
+But I’ll contact different hosts to increase my chances of finding a host.

-- Couchsurfing isn’t all about finding a free place to stay.
+- Couchsurfing isn’t simply about finding a free place to stay.
 It’s also about interacting with people and making friends.
 To increase your chances of getting accepted, avoid messages like “Hey, I’m coming to your city and looking for a free place to crash.
 Can I stay with you?”
 Make it a little more personal.
-Read their profile, refer to mutual interests and tell them a little bit about yourself.
+Read their profile, refer to mutual interests and tell them about yourself.
 After all, those people are going to potentially open up their homes to you.
-So try to be a good guest from the get go.

 For more information about how to crush it on Couchsurfing, read this post by Nomadic Matt.